Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

     In case "MD" -> 50.0 looks confusing for an expression you can write 50.0 + 0.0 it may make sense now. case "ED" has a block and case "Manager" has Exception.
 4.  temp variable has no use it is just to show a block using temporary variable.
-5. Repeating same benefit from previous section, using arrow syntax (->) we get assurance of no fallthrough.
+5. Repeating the same benefit from the previous section, using arrow syntax (->) we get the assurance of no fallthrough.
-6. Repeating same benefit from previous section, Multiple comma separated labels supported like here:   case "VP", "SeniorAssociate" -> 40;
+6. Repeating the same benefit from the previous section, Multiple comma separated labels supported like here:   case "VP", "SeniorAssociate" -> 40;
-7.  case "ED" is using break, which is way to return value.
+7.  case "ED" is using break, which is a way to return value.

 ```java